GabeScott/standard-works-vault/General Conference/1978 April - The Women of God.md

 A widow with her mite taught us how to tithe.
 An impoverished and starving widow with her hungry son taught us how to share, as she gave her meal and oil to Elijah.
 The divine maternal instincts of an Egyptian woman retrieved Moses from the bullrushes, thereby shaping history and demonstrating how a baby is a blessing—not a burden.

-What greater conversation of anticipation has there been than that of Elisabeth and Mary when also the babe in Elisabeth leaped in recognition of Mary?
-(Luke 1:41).
+What greater conversation of anticipation has there been than that of Elisabeth and Mary when also the babe in Elisabeth leaped in recognition of Mary? ([[Luke 1.41|Luke 1:41]]).

-Does it not tell us much about the intrinsic intelligence of women to read of the crucifixion scene at Calvary, “And many women were there beholding afar off.”
-(Matt.
-27:55.)
+Does it not tell us much about the intrinsic intelligence of women to read of the crucifixion scene at Calvary, “And many women were there beholding afar off.” ([[Matthew 27.55|Matt.
+27:55]].)
 Their presence was a prayer; their lingering was like a litany.

 And who came first to the empty tomb of the risen Christ?
 Two women.